oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 Client Initiated Back-Channel Authentication (CIBA) [@CIBA]: A standard developed in the OpenID Foundation that allows a device or service (e.g., a personal computer, Smart TV, Kiosk) to request the OpenID Provider to initiate an authentication flow if it knows a valid identifier for the user.
 The user completes the authentication flow using a second device (e.g., a mobile phone).
 In this flow the user does not scan a QR code or obtain a user code from the Initiating Device, but is instead contacted by the OpenID Provider to complete the authentication using a push notification, e-mail, text message or any other suitable mechanism.

 #### Susceptibility
-Less susceptible to unauthenticated channel attacks, but still vulnerable to attackers who know or can guess the user identifier and initiate a spray attack as described in Example 4.
+Less susceptible to unauthenticated channel attacks, but still vulnerable to attackers who know or can guess the user identifier and initiate an attack as described in [Example B4: Illicit Transaction Authorization](#Example B4: Illicit Transaction Authorization (Backchannel-Transferred Session Pattern)).

 #### Device Capabilities
 There is no requirement on the Initiating Device to support specific hardware.
 The authorizing device must be registered/associated with the user and it must be possible for the Authorization Server to trigger an authorization on this device.

 #### Mitigations
-In addition to the security considerations section in the standard, it is recommended that one or more of the mitigations outlined in this document be considered, especially mitigations that can help establish proximity or prevent attackers from initiating authorization requests.
+In addition to the security considerations section in [@CIBA], it is recommended that one or more of the mitigations outlined in this document be considered, especially mitigations that can help establish proximity or prevent attackers from initiating authorization requests.

 #### When to Use
 Use CIBA instead of Device Authorization Grant if it is possible for the Initiating Device to obtain a user identifier on the Initiating Device (e.g., through an input or selection mechanism) and if the Authorization Server can trigger an authorization on the Authorization Device.
 Do not use for same-device scenarios (e.g. if the Initiating Device and Authorization Device is the same device).